MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Diagnosis / Investigation**

-- Check the Agent group column, currently for scan tasks.
-Only agents with **Default** agent group can be scheduled.
+- Check the Agent group column for scan tasks.
+Only agents in the **Default** agent group can be scheduled.

 :::image type="content" source="media/mm-scan-task-isssue-2.png" alt-text="Scan task issue troubleshooting":::